songster-sa/aws-developer-associate-notes/readme.md

 - **PUTs by default support max 5GB data** - use multi-part upload for more
 - for file more than 100MB - multi part is any recommended
 - bucket names are global but buckets are region resource
-- no concept of directories - just key names with slashes
+- no concept of directories or folders - just key names with slashes
 - secure data by
     - user based - access (IAM)
     - resource based - bucket policies - resource based policy - mention what resource/users have access